SanderMertens/flecs/docs/FlecsScript.md

 For equality expressions (using the `==` or `!=` operators), additional rules are used:
  - If one of the operands is a bool, cast the other operand to a bool as well.
 This ensures that expressions such as `2 == true` evaluate to true.
+ - If one of the operands is a floating point value and the other operand is a literal, the literal is cast to the floating point type of the other operand.
+This ensures that expressions such as `f32_value == 0.1` evaluate to true.
- - Equality expressions between floating point numbers are invalid
+ - Equality expressions where both operands are floating point literals are invalid, as comparing two floating point literals for equality is usually a mistake.

 Type expressiveness is determined by the kind of type and its storage size.
 The following tables show the expressiveness and storage scores: